victronenergy/venus-html5-app/README.md

 npm run poeditor:push -f
 ```

-Running the comamnd with the `-f` flag will delete the terms from POEditor that are not present in the local file.
+Running the command with the `-f` flag will delete the terms from POEditor that are not present in the local file.
 Please use with caution.
 If wrong data is sent, existing terms and their translations might be irreversibly lost.

 #### 2.7.3 Pulling the POEditor translations locally